 - UMR 5534 CNRS-Université Lyon 1, France

-- Claire LEGAY, Deputy director, PU Paris Descartes, Direction and support team, Development and Pathologies of Neuromuscular Junctionsclaire.legay@-Code to remove to avoid SPAM-parisdescartes.fr, +33 1 42 86 20 68, room H444
+- Claire LEGAY, Deputy director, PU Paris Descartes, Development and Pathologies of Neuromuscular Junctions, Direction and support teamclaire.legay@-Code to remove to avoid SPAM-parisdescartes.fr, +33 1 42 86 20 68, room H444

 - Susie BARBEAU, Doctoral student, Development and Pathologies of Neuromuscular Junctionssusie.barbeau@-Code to remove to avoid SPAM-parisdescartes.fr, +33 1 42 86 40 95, room H441